 - If filing a 1040X for an additional refund, also include the resulting Form 8379 again if the refund applies to the injured spouse.

 - If TP/SP birthdate is Jan 1, they are considered their new age as of the end of the previous year.

 Valid ITIN numbers

 - An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service.
 It is a nine-digit number that always begins with 900-999, has a range of 70-88 or 90-92 or 94-99 in the fourth and fifth digit and 0000-9999 as the final four digits.

-- Note that ITINs not used on a federal income tax return at least once in the last three consecutive tax years and ITINs with the middle digits 70, 71, 72, 78, 79 or 80 may have expired at the end of the year.
+- Note that ITINs not used on a federal income tax return at least once in the last three consecutive tax years and ITINs issued prior to 2013 with the middle digits 70, 71, 72, 78, 79 or 80 may have expired at the end of 2017.
 Also, dependents without a date of U.S. entry on their passports from countries other than Mexico or Canada will need to prove residency before an ITIN can be issued.
 More information.

 - If the person does not have a SSN or an ITIN, enter 000-00-0000 and fill out the application for an ITIN on the Federal Section > Miscellaneous Forms > Application for ITIN (Form W-7) TS page.